MiloTruck/CTF-Archive/HATS CTF/Reversing/babyvm-re [500]/README.md

 * `ax` is the AX register, used to perform instructions such as changing the value of `sp` or the values in the stack
 * `stack` represents the buffer that is passed into the functions, namely the `key` or `stack` in **main**.
 Memory in these buffers will be changed.

-Each letter or character the code represents an instruction that changes one of these 4 special variables in some way.
+Each letter or character in the codes represents an instruction that changes one of these 4 variables in some way.
 For example, `p` is used to execute `printf("%c", stack[sp])`.

 Part of the code in **main**:
 ```c